 Description of services

 This section includes the location and name of the venue as well as the date and time of the performance.
 Additional provisions you might consider including here are covered later in this article.

 Performance of services

-This section covers the details such as set up and sound check times.
-It can also include information, such as music type, how long the band is to play per set, the variety of music (limitation of repeats) and etiquette expectations (for example if swearing needs to be limited).
+This section covers the details, such as set-up and sound check times.
+It can also include information such as music type, how long the band is to play per set, the variety of music (limitation of repeats), and etiquette expectations (for example if swearing needs to be limited).
 Some also include in this section the sound equipment and expertise the band is expected to bring.

 A cancellation policy protects the musician against possible financial losses if the client decides to cancel the contract on short notice.
 A cancellation policy is also a standard policy in the music service industry.
 In the event a client cancels at the last minute, the musician will have difficulty finding another reservation or booking, therefore resulting in a loss of profit.
 This provision allows for a musician to receive full payment if the client cancels the contract without enough prior notice.
 This section outlines the minimum time required for giving notice of cancellation.
 If the band needs to cancel, it should be within enough time to book another similar act.
 If the venue or event organizer cancels within a certain period, often the contract will require that the band still be paid in full.

-Usually, performances are singular and just list one date, but if you have a contract for repeated performances such as once per week, you can create a contract with terms and options for renewal.
+Usually, performances are singular and just list one date, but if you have a contract for repeated performances, such as once per week, you can create a contract with terms and options for renewal.

 Relationship of parties

-This indicates, in most cases, that the band or musician is not an employee of the individual, venue or event organizer.
+This indicates, in most cases, that the band or musician is not an employee of the individual, venue, or event organizer.
 This helps relieve liability issues.

 This simply means something like 'superior force.'
 This section outlines rules about what things could happen that would release both parties from the agreement without consequences.
-These are often "act of god" events such as floods or earthquakes.Other information often included along with the basic contract:
+These are often "act of god" events such as floods or earthquakes.

 Equipment and layout

-It is helpful if the bands know in advance things like what kind of power is available, lighting provided, sound equipment details, drum riser specs and so on.
+It is helpful if the bands know in advance things like what kind of power is available, lighting provided, sound equipment details, drum riser specs, and so on.
 Details should be specific, for example, exact brand and tech specifics should be provided for PA equipment.

 Riders or backstage perks